Council on Environmental Quality: Clinton administration

 President Bill Clinton appointed Kathleen McGinty and then George T. Frampton Jr. to chair the agency.
+Clinton started his administration in 1993 with an announcement that CEQ would be "replaced" with a new White House Office on Environmental Policy with McGinty as director before later merging that office back into CEQ with McGinty formally nominated as chair.

 George W. Bush administration

 President George W. Bush's CEQ chairman was James L. Connaughton, serving from 2001 to 2009.
 He was formerly a partner at the law firm Sidley Austin LLP, where he lobbied to reduce government regulation on behalf of clients including the Aluminum Company of America and the Chemical Manufacturers Association of America.

 During the Bush administration, there were concerns over links between CEQ staffers and the industries it oversaw.
 BBC Environment Analyst Roger Harrabin described it as "a hard-line group of advisers with close links to the U.S. oil industry."
 One CEQ chief of staff under President Bush, Philip Cooney, was previously a lobbyist employed by the American Petroleum Institute.
 In June 2005, The New York Times published an internal CEQ memo provided by federal whistleblower Rick Piltz.
 The memo showed Cooney had repeatedly edited government climate reports in order to play down links between emissions and global warming.
 Cooney, who claimed he had been planning to resign for two years, resigned two days after the scandal broke "to spend more time with his family."
 Immediately after resigning, Cooney went to work for ExxonMobil in their public affairs department.
 In 2005 Piltz created a watchdog organization Climate Science Watch, a program of the Government Accountability Project.